hwayne/learntla-v2/docs/beginner/pluscal.rst

 First, **all statements must belong to a label.** This means, among other things, that you miust always start the algorithm with a label.

-Second, **Any variable can only be updated once per label.** Remember, each label only represents one single instant of time.
+Second, **any variable can only be updated once per label.** Remember, each label only represents one single instant of time.
 If the variable is updated twice, that means it's gone through two separate values in a single instant of time, meaning... it's not an instant of time anymore.

 This poses a problem when updating sequences.
 This is invalid::